POSTING DATE: 11/5/2022

 POSITION TYPE: EHRA Faculty, 10-month, 1.0 FTE

-The North Carolina School of Science and Mathematics (NCSSM) invites applications for full-time Instructors of Science at its new campus in Morganton, North Carolina.
-This recruitment is for six vacancies.
+The North Carolina School of Science and Mathematics (NCSSM) invites applications for seven full-time Instructors of Science (Biology, Chemistry or Physics) at its new campus in Morganton, North Carolina.
+This recruitment is for seven vacancies.
 Positions are 10-month, permanent-track positions with full benefits through the State of North Carolina.

-We invite and welcome all applications for employment within our institution.
-NCSSM is an equal opportunity and affirmative action employer.
+NCSSM and its Academic Programs division foster an environment of collaboration across departments and divisions and support community-engaged service and research.
+NCSSM is proud of the diversity of its student body and we seek to attract an equally diverse applicant pool for this position.
+NCSSM is an equal opportunity and affirmative action employer, and we are strongly committed to increasing faculty and staff diversity.
 All qualified applicants will receive consideration for employment without regard to race, color, national origin, religion, sex, gender identity or expression, age, sexual orientation, genetic information, status as an individual with a disability, or status as a protected veteran.
-If you are an individual with disabilities requiring accommodations in the application and interview process, please contact us at (919) 416-2662.
+If you are an individual with disabilities requiring accommodations in the application and interview process, please contact us at email@example.com.

 Description of Duties:

-The six positions report to the Morganton Chair of Science and are responsible for providing instruction in Biology or Chemistry or Physics.
+The seven positions are full-time, ten-month appointments in the Department of Science at the NCSSM-Morganton campus, with full benefits through the state of North Carolina.
+The positions report to the Morganton Chair of Science and are responsible for providing instruction in Biology, Chemistry, or Physics.

 - Develop and communicate to students clear course objectives and goals;